homer0/gulp-bundlerify/README.md

 - `npm run coverage`: Run the unit tests and open the coverage report on the browser.
 - `npm run lint`: Lint the plugin's code with JSCS and ESLint.
 - `npm run docs`: Generate the project documentation.

+## Version History

+#### 1.0.2

+- Added compatibility with node `v0.12.6`.
+- Better organization of the dependencies and development dependencies on the `package.json`.
+- Updated the `README` with more information about dependencies, ESLint, JSCS and ESDoc.
+- Included a version history on the `README`.

+#### 1.0.0 and 1.0.1
+Initial version.
+The reason I made an empty release was because I published it to early in [npmjs](http://npmjs.com) and I needed to refresh it.

 ## License